frontenddogma/web-development-glossary/manuscript/p.md

 : → Hypertext Preprocessor

 PhpStorm
 : A commercial, cross-platform IDE for PHP.
-PhpStorm provides an editor for PHP, HTML, and JavaScript with on-the-fly code analysis, error prevention and automated refactorings for PHP and JavaScript code.
+PhpStorm provides an editor for PHP, HTML, and JavaScript with on-the-fly code analysis, error prevention, and automated refactorings for PHP and JavaScript code.
 PhpStorm was first released in 2009.&nbsp;[†](#w-phpstorm) ℹ︎&nbsp;[jetbrains.com/phpstorm](https://www.jetbrains.com/phpstorm/)

 Phrasing content
 : The text of an HTML document, as well as elements that mark up that text at the intra-paragraph level.
 Runs of phrasing content form paragraphs.&nbsp;§